mverouden/blogdown-academic/content/post/2021-06-17-rstudio-installation-wurclient/index.md

 ## Motivation
 A WURclient desktop or laptop at Wageningen University & Research is not a standard Windows 11 computer.
 WURclients use Windows 11 Enterprise, which has been modified by Facilities and Services Information Technology (FB-IT) among others with respect to installation rights for security reasons.

 Classic WURclient desktops and laptops at Wageningen University & Research can install RStudio from the Software Center created by the IT department, which is launched by clicking on Start and selecting the "Software Center" tile.
 Modern WURclient desktops and laptops use the "WURAppStore" instead.
-The available version of RStudio in Software Center/WURAppStore is `RStudio 2025.05.1.513`, referring to release `RStudio version 2025.05.1 Build 513`.
+The available version of RStudio in Software Center/WURAppStore is `RStudio 2026.07.0.139`, referring to release `RStudio version 2026.07.0 Build 139`.

 This version of RStudio was placed in 'Software Center' for educational purposes.
 Only once per year a new version of R (including R Commander and additional packages for several courses) and RStudio is released in Software Center.

 Many users, however, prefer to use the latest version of RStudio, because of new features offered in the newer version of the software.
 At the moment of writing this post the latest version of RStudio was v1.4.1717 named: 'Juliet Rose' (released on 2021-06-01).
-The post has been updated, with the exception of the screenshots, to `RStudio 2026.06.0 Build 242` named: "Blue Plumbago".
+The post has been updated, with the exception of the screenshots, to `RStudio 2026.08.0 Build 187` named: "Yellow Yarrow".

 {{% callout note %}}
 This post will show how to custom install RStudio on a **WURclient** desktop or laptop computer without using Software Center.